atulgit/Kotak_Cherry/README.md

 5. 'ViewModels' consumes data from UseCases classes and provides data to Flutter Widgets (UI or Presentation Layer).

 ## Architectural Implementation
-1. 'DatabaseService' is a singleton class which will consume data from Hive database.
+1. **'DatabaseService'** is a singleton class which will consume data from Hive database.
 This is simple key bases database.
    Note: For more complex scenarios and scalable app, SQlite will be used.
 I have avoided SQLite for now for simplistic implementation.
-2. Repository pattern is used for Data.
+2. **Repository Pattern** is used for Data.
 It defines abstract interface, defining all methods which are required for task features.
 In our cases, there is only one implementation for Repository Imp i.e DatabaseRepoImp.
 (As no API service is used).
 If there are multiple data sources to be consume, multiple implementations will created.
-3. TaskRepo interface is used handle multiple implementations.
+3. **TaskRepo** interface is used handle multiple implementations.
 (Makes more sense in complex business apps).
-4. Uses Cases: This will handle the app's business logic, e.g Filtering, Sorting etc. Then same Use Cases can be consumes in multiple View Models
+4. **Uses Cases**: This will handle the app's business logic, e.g Filtering, Sorting etc. Then same Use Cases can be consumes in multiple View Models
    , keeping View Models clean, maintainable.
 It also help reusing same business logic code in multiple VMs.
 5. Using View Models & Domain Use Cases, helps to implement cleaner Unit Test Cases.
-6. Notifications: Only local notifications are implemented.
+6. **Notifications:** Only local notifications are implemented.
 No FCM is used.
 Flutter Library: 'awesome_notifications'.
 Toast notification is not supported by this library.
 You will be able to see scheduled notification in 'Notification Center' of the android phone.
-7. Error Handling: Using Result class is created.
+7. **Error Handling:** Using Result class is created.
 Result class have two subtypes: Success and Failure, which will return the either of the instance depending upon the Success or Failure of the code.

 ## Supported Platforms